Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 Notes:
 - Builds a transparent transaction, funds it from wallet UTXOs, signs it, and submits it to the local mempool.
 - Currently only supports P2PKH wallet UTXOs and does not support `subtractfeefromamount`.

+### sendmany

+- Params: `<fromaccount> <amounts> [minconf] [comment] [subtractfeefrom]` (partial)
+  - `fromaccount` is accepted for legacy compatibility but ignored.
+  - `amounts` is a JSON object mapping `"taddr": amount`.
+- Result: transaction id hex string.

+Notes:
+- Builds a transparent transaction with multiple outputs, funds it from wallet UTXOs, signs it, and submits it to the local mempool.
+- Currently only supports P2PKH wallet UTXOs and does not support `subtractfeefromamount`.

 ### getdbinfo